tomo1833/blogger-viewer/README.md

 Create an `.env.local` file using `.env.example` and set your `BLOGGER_API_KEY` and `BLOGGER_BLOG_ID` to import posts and comments from Blogger.

+To retrieve all posts from the very beginning, send a request to `/api/posts?refresh=1&fetchAll=1`.
+The server will paginate through the Blogger API with small delays between requests to minimize load.

 ## Getting Started

 First, run the development server: